zarintaufique/Vectors_OOP/README.md

 # Vectors_OOP

 A **vector** is a quantity that has two independent properties.
-They are as follows:
+The properties of vectors are as follows:
 1. Magnitude
 2. Direction.